 Designed to increase productivity and meet important business goals, good software is an essential part to any successful business activity or process.
 I don’t think anyone would dispute the incredible value of software with the potential to increase productivity, ensure accuracy, solve problems, initiate change, and find opportunities.
 After all, that’s why you are researching your options.
 But like many businesses in your shoes, you are also looking for ways to be unique, be competitive, and at the same time reap a return on investment.
 But when you start adding up your list of unique requirements, you’re adding complexity to the project.
 And the more complex the issues, the higher the software costs.
 According to Robert Glass, author of Facts and Fallacies of Software Engineering, with every 25% increase in a problem’s complexity, you can expect a 100% of complexity in its solution.

 Software development, like any other business investment, should not only yield potential for a better today, but have the flexibility for an even better tomorrow.
 Technology is so important, that for some organizations it represents a big slice of the spending pie.
 Take the United States Postal Service, for example, who has a unique way of doing things and is looking at their livelihood over the next ten years (through 2028).
-Their Information Technology and other capital projects are expected to total about $541 million.
-The Information Technology area alone is expected to average 98% of this budget to maintain the infrastructure and provide cyber-threat security.
+Their Information Technology and other capital projects will total about $541 million.
+The Information Technology area alone could average 98% of this budget to maintain the infrastructure and provide cyber-threat security.
 (Gao, 2018) This all takes a team of designers and developers whose expertise can deliver the project on time and budget.

 Time is money but well worth the effort when the software solves problems, integrates with other systems, and even predicts the future.
 Powerful software solutions can convert your company’s complex problem into an amazing system that may help to save lives, save money, or is simply more efficient.
-It might reduce human err, increase safety, or consolidate tasks—all benefits of a well-designed software platform that’s tuned to your business processes.
+Reducing human err, increasing safety, and consolidating tasks are all benefits of a well-designed software platform.
+It’s a system that integrates with your business processes to help you reach your goals.
 Add the ability to analyze with real-time data, and frankly, there’s no stopping you or your business.